 This series highlights families in various circumstances who have all found a way that composting works for their lifestyle.
 Hopefully, you can be inspired to give it a go and help our planet stay a little healthier.

 There are so many different ways to incorporate composting into our everyday lives (without a lot of extra effort!).
-On this edition of You Can Make Dirt, Jess is sharing how her family uses a simple and affordable bucket system to create space for their food scraps to decompose.
+On this edition of Bring Your Trash To Life, Jess is sharing how her family uses a simple and affordable bucket system to create space for their food scraps to decompose.
 I’ll let Jess tell you about their easy peasy composting bucket system!

 Can you tell us a bit about yourself, where you live, your family, etc.. the Jess 101?

 Hi!
 My name is Jess, and I am a former high school Chemistry teacher turned stay-at-home mom that is passionate about educating others about climate change and sustainability science.
 I currently live in central Pennsylvania with my husband, our 2 kids, and our 2 cats.